Coffee Shop Writing: Day 3

 WordPress developers generally don’t comment in these forums, as a rule.
 They’re too busy developing.
 If you want a say in the code development, then login to the bug tracker and make your comments there.
 Submit patches to the code.
 Whatever.

 But really, please, stop complaining about it here.
 These are support forums, for people with actual problems.
 Not liking the layout is an opinion, not a problem.
-And this is really not the proper place to vent opinions or to suggest changes to WordPress.2
+And this is really not the proper place to vent opinions or to suggest changes to WordPress.
+2Initial response to users by forum moderator Otto42.

 More disheartening than Otto42’s attitude, however, was his assertion that the development team simply doesn’t pay attention to the “Requests and Feedback” forum, leading me to wonder why they would even bother having forums in the first place.